 Twas the night before Christmas, And all thru the house, Not a creature was stirring.
 We hope, not even a mouse.

 Little to no gifts under the tree Yet still grateful as we ever can be.
-Roof over our head and food on our table.
+Roof over our heads and food on our table.
 We sincerely thank God for keeping us stable.

 What a trying time this year has been!
 Thankful to God for the resilience within.
 No reindeer, Santa Claus or cookies and milk.
 But coziness, warm as a throw and smooth as silk.